-This chapter will outline how to contribute your own Server type with some default behavior.
+This section will outline how to contribute your own Server type with some default behavior.

-6.1.
-Why??
+2.5.1.
+Why we should do that?

 You might be asking yourself why you'd need to extend this framework if JMX is a standard.
 Perhaps you want a connection to be automatically created after some specific action, or perhaps you want your connection wizard to do more than simply set a host and port.
 JBoss, for example, requires setting some credentials on the client machine, but using JBoss classes to do it.
 This requires that the connection have access to JBoss jars.